oliviakatrhyn/inf_systems/README.md

 ### Use case Diagrams

 At the beginning of the project, we developed an intial use case diagram.
+At first, it was from the customers perspective with the following use cases:
+- give details
+- choose travel package
+- ask about discounts
+- make payment
-However, after deliberation and constant review of the diagram and use cases, we developed a more in-depth model of the interactions between users and the system, as seen in the second iteration.

-For the second iteration, we decided to split the customer into Inbound Customers and Outbound Customers.
+However, after deliberation and constant review of the diagram and it's use cases, we developed a more in-depth model of the interactions between users and the system.
+We largely focused on the use cases related to the Relationship manager as they were a primary actor, using the system to create a sale *for* the customer.
+In addition to this, we also decided to split the customer into Inbound Customers and Outbound Customers.
 This provided a clearer representation of the interactions that occur between the actors and their use cases.

 ***For Inbound Customers:***

 <p align="center">
   <img width="800" height="900" img src="UCD Inbound Final.jpg">
 </p>

+In this diagram, the primary actors are the call management centre, the relationship manager and the interactive voice response.
+They all interact with the system directly to achive a sale.
+Whilst, the customer is secondary to all the processes and help in assisting the primary actors use of the system.

+It was important to elaborate on the first iteration of the use case diagram as there were many more use cases to consider. incremental development of the use case diagram led to many extend and include relationships being added and removed in the IS process and ultimately led to this final work product (as seen above).

 ***For Outbound Customers:***